University of Maryland Clinical Informatics Group

 Knowledge Representation and Reasoning with Big Data - We are developing new methods for knowledge representation and reasoning that are optimized for very large clinical repositories, and which can be correlated with genomic and environmental data.
 Our specific approach is to enhance machine learning algorithms with semantic analysis, domain information, and deep learning.
 Our clinical focus is on coronary artery disease, diabetes, rheumatoid arthritis, chronic kidney disease, chronic pain, addiction, and mental illness.
 This work will lead to new approaches to quantify clinical risk and enable clinical decision support.
 It can be applied to disease prediction, critical event prediction, and treatment efficacy prediction.
 We are currently working with the national clinical repository from the Veterans Health Administration, which contains data on more than 35 million patients from roughly 150 medical centers and 800 outpatient clinics, and which we are augmenting with clinical and genomic data from several other sources.

 Patient Safety and Quality Measures in Emergency Medicine - Patient safety and quality is one of the nation's most important health care challenges.
 The widely-cited report by the Institute of Medicine estimates that as many as 44,000 to 98,000 people die in U.S. hospitals each year as the result of lapses in patient safety.
 This is especially important in the emergency department, where health care teams are challenged to rapidly diagnose and treat multiple patients, some of whom present with potentially life-threatening illness.
-We are conducting research in resource utilization and recidivism in emergency medicine, with a focus on co-morbidities, key risk factors, adverse drug events, chronic pain, suicidality, addiction, utilization patterns, and clinical workflow.
+We are conducting research in resource utilization and recidivism in emergency medicine, with a focus on co-morbidities, key risk factors, adverse drug events, chronic pain, suicidality, addiction, utilization patterns, clinical workflow, and consumer health information.

 Grasso MA, Dezman ZD, Grasso CT, Jerrard DA.
 Opioid pain medication prescriptions obtained through emergency medical visits in the Veterans Health Administration.
 Journal of Opioid Management.
 2017;13(2):77-84.